RajTib/RajTib/README.md

 ### 🧠 Borderline (WIP)

-A long-term system I'm actively building — focused on [core idea].
+A long-term system I'm actively building — focused on turning the real world into a playground.

 - ⚙️ Currently working on: MVP
 - 🧪 Iterative development approach